BjornWilliams/DocsVersaTul/docs/source/logger-web.rst

 Functional Summary
 ------------------
+1. **BaseUrl** : Gets the Base Url of the API E.G http://domain.com.
+2. **LogEndPoint** : Gets the relative end point to send data to.
-1. See :doc:`/logger` project for more details.
+3. See :doc:`/logger` project for more details.

 Code Examples